-Over the years I have had the great merit to visit the Holy Land many times, experiencing the unique spiritual and physical beauty that the land has to offer.
+Over the years, I have had the great merit of visiting the Holy Land many times, experiencing its unique spiritual and physical beauty.

 But one trip stands out in my mind.
 It was when I prayed at the location of the sacred “Seventh Step.”

-Early on a Friday morning in July 2011, I joined a busload of people who had awakened in the middle of the night to pray at the Tomb of our Mother Rachel, and from there to Hebron to pray exactly at sunrise at the “Cave of Machpelah,” the ancient burial place of the first human beings who ever lived, as well as our patriarchs and matriarchs.
+Early Friday morning in July 2011, I joined a busload of people who had awakened in the middle of the night to pray at the Tomb of our Mother Rachel.
+From there, we went to Hebron to pray precisely at sunrise at the “Cave of Machpelah,” the ancient burial place of the first human beings who ever lived and our patriarchs and matriarchs.

-We arrived on time, and I had every intention of going inside to pray.
+We arrived on time, and I had every intention of praying inside.
 But then I was told the story of the Seventh Step.

-For 700 years prior to 1967, Muslims forbade the Jewish people from praying inside the massive structure that was built around the cave.
-But the Jewish people did not give up, and continued to visit the site, despite not being allowed any closer than the seventh step outside the building.
-Longing to get as close as they could, they congregated at this seventh step, thereby sanctifying it with their hopes and their tears – hundreds of years of sacred yearning of the Jewish people.
+For 700 years before 1967, Muslims forbade the Jewish people from praying inside the massive structure built around the cave.
+But the Jewish people did not give up.
+They continued to visit the site, despite not being allowed any closer than the seventh step outside the building.
+Longing to get as close as they could, they assembled at this seventh step, thereby sanctifying it with their hopes and tears – hundreds of years of sacred yearning of the Jewish people.

-It seems to me that this spiritual yearning can be traced back to this week’s Torah portion, where Avraham, having previously felt drawn to the spiritual power of this location, negotiates and secures its purchase for a substantial sum.
+It seems to me that this spiritual yearning can be traced back to this week’s Torah portion.
+Avraham, having previously felt drawn to the spiritual power of this location, negotiates and secures its purchase for a substantial sum.

-But the greater the spiritual power, the greater the controversy.
+But the more significant the spiritual power, the greater the controversy.
 Like the Temple Mount and the burial place of Joseph in Shechem – locations which the Bible specifically states were purchased for the Jewish people – Hebron and the Cave of the Machpelah have been disputed, often violently, by the other descendants of Avraham: the offspring of Yishmael, today’s Arab Nations.
-Tragically, the violence has currently spread throughout the Holy Land, fueled by those who call into doubt any Jewish connection to these sacred places, specifically, and our sacred homeland, in general.
+Tragically, the violence has spread throughout the Holy Land, fueled by those who call into doubt any Jewish connection to these sacred places.

-Regardless of any political leanings or solutions, at times like these, we must cry with and pray for our brothers and sisters in the Holy Land.
-And like King David before us, we must cry out with hopes of peace, even when others call for war (Psalms 120:7).
+Regardless of political leanings or solutions, we must cry and pray for our brothers and sisters in the Holy Land.
+And, like King David before us, we must cry out with hopes of peace, even when others call for war (Psalms 120:7).
 But no matter what, like generations of Jews before us, we must never give up on our spiritual connection to the Holy Land – Israel must always be in our hearts and on our minds.
 We should visit it, especially in times of trouble.
 Support it.
 Consider moving to it.
 Study about it.
 Love and cherish it.